drcscodes/drcs.codes/res/ai/slides/intelligent-agents.md

 ## Closing Thoughts

-This chapter has effectively introduced the entire course, providing a framework for everything else we will learn.
+This lesson has effectively introduced the entire course, providing a framework for everything else we will learn.

+- In the next few lessons we'll learn how to search for right action based on goals.
+- Then we'll learn how to construct knowledge-based models and use them to plan sequences of actions that achieve goals.
+- In the second half of the course we'll learn how to reason under uncertainty, which will help us deal with partial observability, and estimate our state.
+- We'll learn how to find optimal actions in multi-agent settings.
+- And we'll learn how to construct the learning elements of agents that improve all of the above with experience.